streamwithadot/TheQKit/README.md

     //isActive : Bool ... are any games returned currently active
     //gamesArray : [TQKGame]? ... active and non active games }
-TheQKit.LaunchGame(theGame : TQKGame) //Checks if specified game is active and launches it TheQKit.LaunchActiveGame()            //checks for an active game and launches it if avaliable
+TheQKit.LaunchGame(theGame : TQKGame, gameOptions: options) //Checks if specified game is active and launches it TheQKit.LaunchActiveGame(gameOptions: options)            //checks for an active game and launches it if avaliable
 ```

 ## Update Username / email / phone